10 Jun Custom Thunderhawk Gunship Project – Part I

 Thunderhawk Gunship Proof of concept

-I started with the hulls of two Stormraven Gunships, since they’re practically mini Thunderhawk Gunships anyway.
+I started with the hulls of two Stormraven Gunships since they’re practically mini Thunderhawk Gunships anyway.
 I began with the concept of using the two upside down and strapping a tank on the rear.
 But I threw this out almost immediately though because it embodies almost everything I hate about the Thunderhawk Gunships design.
-Instead I had the idea to combine them human centipede style.
+Instead, I had the idea to combine them human centipede style.
 But as evident by the image below, I did not measure twice and cut once.
-I thought this would easily be solved with plasticard and greenstuff, but this actually cause sever structural problems.
+I thought this would easily be solved with plasticard and greenstuff, but this actually caused severe structural problems.
 And further into the build the two hulls misaligned and the slight offset was only accentuated as the framework became more and more developed – but more on that later.

 There’s probably an STC for this somewhere…

 The idea behind using the Stormraven Gunships as a basis was that by having a base of 4 vertical thruster housings in the hull, plus however many additional on the wings, the vehicle would look like it could actually land and take off.
 Independently.
 Once combined, the frames also have strong lines and some basic semblance of aerodynamics.
 Additionally it gave me a whole bunch of internal detail already sculpted.
 Plus, I was planning on using all the additional weapon bits to truly outfit my new machine as the beast a Superheavy Gunship of the Astartes should be.

 We’ve sprung a leak!